emerald/welcome/README.md

 ## Compiling a new compiler
 - Navigate to EC and run `newcompiler`.
 This will run the following commands:
+    - `emmake` (Builtins)           - Compile builtins
+    - `emmake install` (Builtins)   - Update lib/Builtins and lib/opoid
     - `emmake fffs`                 - Compile compiler without builtins.
     - `newversion`                  - creates CP_qXX
     - `useversion`                  - sets the symlink execCP to point to that version
     - `emmake bestCP`               - builds a version that understands the builtin types, called bestCP
     - `useversion best`             - sets the symlink execCP to point to the bestCP version

 - To run your new compiler use `xemc`